-Figure 1 illustrates a simple example, where two tasks, $\tau_1$ and $\tau_2$ , share a common resource.
-Task $\tau_1$ has a higher priority, arrives at time t = 2 and has a relative deadline $D_1 = 7$ .
-Task $\tau_2$ , having lower priority, arrives at time t = 0 and has a relative deadline $D_2 = 23$ .
-When the tasks are executed at the nominal speed $S_n$ , $\tau_1$ has a computation time $C_1 = 6$ , (where 2 units of time are spent in the critical section), whereas $\tau_2$ has a computation time $C_2 = 18$ (where 12 units of time are spent in the critical section).
-As shown in Figure 1a, if $\tau_1$ arrives just before $\tau_2$ enters its critical section, it is able to complete before its deadline, without experiencing any blocking.
-However, if the same task set is executed at a double speed $S = 2S_n$ , $\tau_1$ misses its deadline, as clearly illustrated in Figure 1b.
-This happens because, when $\tau_1$ arrives, $\tau_2$ already granted its resource, causing an extra blocking in the execution of $\tau_1$ , due to mutual exclusion.
+Figure 5 illustrates a simple example where two tasks, τ_1 and τ_2 , share a common resource.
+Task τ_1 has a higher priority, arrives at time t = 2 and has a relative deadline $D_1 = 7$.
+Task τ_2 , having lower priority, arrives at time t = 0 and has a relative deadline $D_2 = 23$.
+Suppose that, when the tasks are executed at a certain speed S_1 , τ_1 has a computation time $C_1 = 6$, (where 2 units of time are spent in the critical section), whereas τ_2 has a computation time $C_2 = 18$ (where 12 units of time are spent in the critical section).
+As shown in Figure 5a, if τ_1 arrives just before τ_2 enters its critical section, it is able to complete before its deadline, without experiencing any blocking.
+However, if the same task set is executed at a double speed $S_2 = 2S_1$, τ_1 misses its deadline, as clearly illustrated in Figure 5b.
+This happens because, when τ_1 arrives, τ_2 already granted its resource, causing an extra blocking in the execution of τ_1 , due to mutual exclusion.

-Figure 1.
-Scheduling anomaly in the presence of resource constraints: task $\tau_1$ meets its deadline when the processor is executing at its nominal speed $S_n$ (a), but misses its deadline when the speed is doubled (b).
+Figure 5.
+Scheduling anomaly in the presence of resource constraints: task τ_1 meets its deadline when the processor is executing at a certain speed S_1 (a), but misses its deadline when the speed is doubled (b).

-Figure 2 illustrates another anomalous behavior occuring in a set of three real-time tasks, $\tau_1$ , $\tau_2$ and $\tau_3$ , running in a non-preemptive mode.
-Tasks are assigned a fixed priority proportional to their relative deadline, thus $\tau_1$ is the task with the highest priority and $\tau_3$ is the task with the lowest priority.
-As shown in Figure 2a, when tasks are executed at the nominal speed $S_n$ , $\tau_1$ has a computation time $C_1 = 2$ and completes at time t = 6.
-Conversely, if the same task set is executed with double speed $S = 2S_n$ , $\tau_1$ misses its deadline, as clearly illustrated in Figure 2b.
-This happens because, when $\tau_1$ arrives, $\tau_3$ already started its execution and cannot be preempted (due to the non-preemptive mode).
+Figure 6 illustrates another anomalous behavior occurring in a set of three real-time tasks, τ_1 , τ_2 and τ_3 , running in a non-preemptive fashion.
+Tasks are assigned a fixed priority proportional to their relative deadline, thus τ_1 is the task with the highest priority and τ_3 is the task with the lowest priority.
+As shown in Figure 6a, when tasks are executed at speed S_1 , τ_1 has a computation time $C_1 = 2$ and completes at time t = 6.
+However, if the same task set is executed with double speed $S_2 = 2S_1$, τ_1 misses its deadline, as clearly illustrated in Figure 6b.
+This happens because, when τ_1 arrives, τ_3 already started its execution and cannot be preempted (due to the non-preemptive mode).

-Figure 2.
-Scheduling anomaly in the presence of non-preemptive tasks: task $\tau_1$ meets its deadline when the processor is executing at its nominal speed $S_n$ (a), but misses its deadline when the speed is doubled (b).
+Figure 6.
+Scheduling anomaly in the presence of non-preemptive tasks: task τ_1 meets its deadline when the processor is executing at speed S_1 (a), but misses its deadline when the speed is doubled (b).

 It is worth observing that a set of non preemptive tasks can be considered as a special case of a set of tasks sharing a single resource (the processor) for their entire execution.
-In this view, each task executes as it was inside a big critical section with length equal to the task computation time.
-Once a task starts executing it locks the common semaphore, thus preventing other tasks from taking the processor.
+According to this view, each task executes as it were inside a big critical section with a length equal to the task computation time.
+Once a task starts executing, it behaves as it were locking a common semaphore, thus preventing all the other tasks from taking the processor.

-The following example illustrates the negative effects of a permanent oveload condition caused by a speed reduction.
+The following example illustrates the negative effects of a permanent overload condition caused by a speed reduction.
 In this case, decreasing the processor speed degrades the system's performance in an uncontrolled fashion.

-Figure 3 illustrates an example with three tasks, $\tau_1$ , $\tau_2$ , and $\tau_3$ , in which the processor speed is decreased by a factor of 2.
-Figure 3a shows a feasible schedule produced by the Rate Monotonic (RM) algorithm [21] when the processor runs at its nominal speed $S_n$ , so the tasks have computation times $C_1 = 2$ , $C_2 = 2$ , and $C_3 = 4$ , respectively.
-Figure 3b shows the schedule obtained by RM when the processor speed is reduced by half, $S = S_n/2$ , so that all computation times are doubled.
-In this case, a speed reduction generates a permanent overload, which causes $\tau_2$ to miss its deadline and prevents $\tau_3$ to execute at all.
+Figure 7 illustrates an example with three tasks, τ_1 , τ_2 , and τ_3 , in which the processor speed is decreased by a factor of 2.
+Figure 7a shows a feasible schedule produced by the Rate Monotonic (RM) algorithm [22] when the processor runs at a given speed S_1 , where the tasks have computation times $C_1 = 2$, $C_2 = 2$, and $C_3 = 4$, respectively.
+Figure 7b shows the schedule obtained by RM when the processor speed is reduced by half, $S_2 = S_1/2$, so that all computation times are doubled.
+In this case, a speed reduction generates a permanent overload, which causes τ_2 to miss its deadline and prevents τ_3 to execute.